blastbeng/MegaAccountGenerator/README.md

 # MegaAccountGenerator
-Bash script to generate multiple mega accounts using a self hosted mail server
+Bash script to generate multiple mega accounts using tmpmail (https://aur.archlinux.org/packages/tmpmail-git/ - https://github.com/sdushantha/tmpmail)

 This script is also used to mount all generated accounts and merge them together in one mount

-You need to install rclone, mergerfs, tmux, mutt and megacmd (https://github.com/meganz/MEGAcmd)
+You need to install rclone, mergerfs, tmux, tmpmail and megacmd (https://github.com/meganz/MEGAcmd)

-Obviously you will need your self hosted mail, I reccommend docker-mailserver (https://github.com/docker-mailserver/docker-mailserver) otherwise you will have to edit this script

 This script has been tested on Arch Linux